top of page

 We offer a repurchase option if you no longer wish to retain the cemetery plots you purchased from us.
 We will buy back the plots from you at any time for the price you initially paid, provided no monuments have been erected on the plots.
 This policy ensures that you have a flexible option should your circumstances or plans change, reflecting our commitment to supporting our members’ needs with integrity and respect.

 You are simply buying the right to use the plot for burial.
 Please note that the cemetery's fee for opening the grave at the time of the burial is not included in the plot purchase price.
 Additionally, the costs of services provided by a funeral director and the expenses for erecting a monument on the grave are separate and not covered by the cemetery plot purchase.
-We recommend discussing these additional costs with the respective service providers to understand the full scope of the expenses involved.
+We recommend discussing these additional costs with the respective service providers to understand the full scope of expenses.

-We have arranged with Oheb Shalom Cemetery in Hillside to sell plots to families of our members who wish to plan for interfaith burials.
+We have arranged with Oheb Shalom Cemetery in Hillside to sell plots to our members’ families who wish to plan interfaith burials.
 This partnership ensures that families seeking interfaith burial options have access to suitable plots that respect and honor the diverse religious backgrounds of loved ones.
-For more detailed information, please visit www.ohebshalomcemetery.org.
+For more detailed information, please visit www.ohebshalomcemetery.org.(http://www.ohebshalomcemetery.org/)

 Those seeking religious guidance on issues related to cremation or the burial of cremated remains should consult the rabbis of Congregation Agudath Israel.
 The Cemetery Association will then follow up with the family to assist.